HR Glossary for HR Professionals

 Glossary of the most common HR terms and acronyms to assist professionals navigating the ever-growing and ever-changing world of HR terminology.

-What is Disability Leave?
+What Is Disability Leave?

-Disability Leave refers to giving employees who are substantially limited in one or more major life activities, physically or mentally, the right to take a work leave of absence or to reasonable accommodation.
 Reasonable accommodation includes a change in workplace policies, facilities, or how work is done.
 The Americans with Disabilities Act (ADA) requires this from employers with 15 or more employees.

 The term “disability leave” sometimes loosely refers to sick leave.
 This means time off from work for health reasons, whether paid or unpaid, not covered under an employer’s disability policy.